The Committee Calendar will provide you with information on the forthcoming meetings.

-Each Municipal Year starts with the Annual General Meeting, which is held on fourth Wednesday of May.
+Each municipal year starts with the Annual Meeting, which is usually held in May.

-Copies of agendas are available at least five working days before each meeting.
-Committee papers are also available at the City Library.
+Copies of agendas are available on the council website at least five working days before each meeting.

-The Council comprises of 78 Councillors.
-All Councillors meet as City Council approximately 8 times per year.
+The council is comprised of 78 councillors.
+All councillors meet as City Council approximately 8 times per year.
 Meetings of City Council:

 - are normally open to the public

 - are recorded and available to view/hear on You Tube (From June 2020 - present) You Tube (January 2014 - February 2020)

 - decide overall policies and budget

 - appoint the Leader of the Council and members of committees, joint committees and outside bodies